 If not for the dedication of breeders, dog shows would soon grind to a halt and there would be no progress made from generation to generation in improving our breeds.

 Allan Reznik |

-Give us your opinion on The Predictability of Good Breeding
+Give us your opinion on Editor's Page: Restoring the Good Name of Breeders

 Login to get points for commenting or write your comment below